WilldelaVega777/angular2-frameslider/README.md

 ## Demo
-Watch the Tree component in action on the [demo page](http://angular-ui-tree.github.io/angular-ui-tree/).
+Watch the Frameslider component in action on the [demo page](http://angular-ui-tree.github.io/angular-ui-tree/).

 ## Requirements

-- Angularjs
+- Angular 2

 ## Usage